Former Research Assistants

 LAW, Nicole

-Nicole Law is the lab manager at the SLR Lab.
+Nicole Law was the lab manager at the SLR Lab.
 She received her Master of Science in Developmental Linguistics from The University of Edinburgh in 2019.
 She also completed her BA in English Studies at City University of Hong Kong with first class honors in 2018.
-She endeavors to further her research and work in bilingualism as well as atypical language development.
+She endeavored to further her research and work in bilingualism as well as atypical language development.

-In the lab, Nicole mainly focuses on the 3-year longitudinal study on ASD children’s cognitive skills and reading comprehension development.
-She is also responsible for any research-related matters of the SLR Lab.
+In the lab, Nicole mainly focused on the 3-year longitudinal study on ASD children’s cognitive skills and reading comprehension development.
+She was also responsible for any research-related matters of the SLR Lab.

 FUNG, Cecilia

-In the lab, Cecilia works on two projects.
-One is an international collaboration on infants’ perception and the other is a 3-year longitudinal study on ASD children’s reading comprehension development.
+In the lab, Cecilia worked on two projects.
+One is an international collaboration on infants' perception and the other is a 3-year longitudinal study on ASD children's reading comprehension development.

 LAW, Katherine